 Letters for the banner adorned with small dinosaurs and laminated to give it a bit more body

 What to do:

-Geoff’s emporium in Dominion Rd, Auckland is a treat to visit.
+Any of the emporiums we have are a treat to visit.
 Not because it is a pretty shop (not at all) but because it is like a garage sale; you never know what surprises you’ll find.
 Most of the fabric they have is very cheap and they have a huge variety.
 Here I found the fabulous printed camouflage fabric and the very thin silky fabric with the feathery pattern for the flying dinosaur.